erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 ​

-> ​    `--data`:    Expects a local directory which contains network files in the L3S network format.
+> ​    `--data`:    Expect a local directory that contains network files in the L3S network format.
 The containing networks are available for loading at the network selection dropdown (see [Load Network](#load-network)).
 >
 > ​	`--debug`:   Set this flag to start the server in debug mode.
 >
-> ​	`--host`:	 Expects an IP address.
+> ​	`--host`:	 Expect an IP address.
 The server is run on the given host.